samueljohnbarr/Capstone/Technical Report.md

 May 2nd, 2018

 ## Abstract
 *Kepler's Laws* define how planets in our solar system orbit our sun.
 The Appalachian State University Astronomy Lab Department currently uses a simulator developed in the 1990's that aims to teach students about planetary motions.
 Due to its age, the simulator is difficult to use, and forces students to take much more time to complete their lab due to how slow it is.
 Our project aims to display accurate planetary positions with respect to time in a straight-forward, easy-to-use simulator.
 To achieve this, our simulator must implement Kepler's equation, which defines planetary movement depending on planetary position relative to the sun.
 Controls must include the ability to step back and forth by one day at a time, including the ability to run the simulation automatically forward and backward in time.
 Controls must also include a way to set a date for the simulation, and a way to scale the simulation without having to go through a tree of menus.
-To implement these goals, we generalized the back-end to take on any planetary object and instantiated our own solar system's planets with real world data.
+To implement these goals, we generalized the back-end to take on any planetary object and instantiated our own solar system's data.
 On the front-end, we created an all-in-one user interface that doesn't involve leaving the simulation to change settings, creating an intuitive simulator without complicated menu trees.
 <hr>
 <h3>Keywords</h3><br>

  - Kepler
  - Planetary Orbit
  - Anomalies
 <h2 id="contents">Table of Contents</h2>
 <ol>
     <li><b><a href="#intro">Introduction and Project Overview</a></b></li>